eventcaster/iOS/README.md

 How to use EventCaster

-EventCaster which is the App on target communicates with Tizen E mulator (PC) by TCP/IP .
+EventCaster which is the App on target communicates with Tizen Emulator (PC) by TCP/IP .
 It can connect to Emulator via Wi-Fi.

 Prerequisites